deckhouse/dvp-csi-driver/README.md

 ## Examples

-Examples of pvc are represented in _images/virtualization-csi-driver/samples_ directory.
+Examples of pvc are represented in _examples_ directory.

 ## Restrictions